7 Major builders risk categories and how they affect the delay of the construction project

 - methods, sequences, procedures and coordinating the work

 - Owner: Invest the time and money to prepare a quality set of construction documents.
-Drawings and specifications should be coordinated and consistent
+Drawing terms and specifications should be coordinated and consistent

 - Contractor: Review the building documents for errors, inconsistencies, interferences, ambiguities etc. Pre-bid and request clarifications